Eagle 68/69 'Mk 5'

-Tracing the 14 1968/69 Formula A Eagles has proved exceptionally difficult so far and only four cars have turned up so far with unconfirmed rumours or two or three more.
-Clearly, and not for the first time, OldRacingCars.com need lots of help.
+Tracing the 14 1968/69 Formula A Eagles has proved exceptionally difficult and only nine cars have been traced, one of which is a complete resurrection.
+One or two more were wrecked but that leaves up to four still missing.
 Please email Allen at allen@oldracingcars.com if you can add anything.

 The material that provided the original basis for this research has been provided by Wolfgang Klopfer and his efforts are very gratefully acknowledged.
-I'm also very grateful to Kathy Weida at AAR and Eagle historian John Zimmermann, who kindly provided details from AAR files identifying the first owner of each chassis, and to 1969 Formula A Champion Tony Adamowicz for his recollections.
-Further information has come from Chris Townsend and ex-Eagle owners/racers Dave Jordan, Phil Henny, Jim Mapson and Steve Davis.
+I'm also very grateful to Kathy Weida at AAR, to Eagle historian John Zimmermann, who kindly provided details from AAR files identifying the first owner of each chassis, and to 1969 Formula A Champion Tony Adamowicz for his recollections.
+Further information has come from Chris Townsend and ex-Eagle owners/racers Dave Jordan, Phil Henny, Jim Mapson, Steve Davis, Doug Magnon, Jim Larkin, Neil Ohrdorf, Trina Schoellhamer and John Hughes.

 Eagle Mk 5